Central Event Policies & Procedures

 You may take a PSIA-AASI education event in any division and Central Division will honor the education credits you earn.
 Please note that this is true of any official, sanctioned PSIA-AASI education event, and you are responsible for meeting any event prerequisites imposed by National or the other Division.
 Education Credits received for this event will be added by the hosting division or National.

-You must contact the PSIA AASI Central Division office prior to taking a Certification Exam or Certificate-Based Specialist Program in another division.
+You must contact the PSIA AASI Central Division office prior to taking a Certification Event or Certificate-Based Specialist Program in another division.
 The divisions require approval from your home division before they will let you register.
-It is especially important that you check the prerequisites of the division in which you plan to take the exam, as you must fulfill all of their requirements.
+It is especially important that you check the prerequisites of the division in which you plan to take the assessment, as you must fulfill all of their requirements.
 This may include prep clinics, written or online exams, testing in various modules at different times, and so on.

 Under certain circumstances, the Central Division will approve education credits for an event sponsored by organizations other than PSIA-AASI and its divisions: